bionic-gpt/bionic-gpt/CONTRIBUTING.md

 1. `wp` - Watch Pipeline - compiles the web assets such as typescript, scss and processes images.
 1. `wt` - Watch TailwindCSS - Runs tailwinf to create an output.css file.
 1. `wa` - Stands for watch application - compiles and runs the axum server and will recompile on file chnages.
-1. `wz` - Watch Zola - runs the static site generator.
+1. `ws` - Watch Static Website - runs the static site generator.
 1. `we` - Watch Embeddings - runs the embeddings job.

 ## Problems with permissions